Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 hardware BitLocker (OPAL) / unencrypted (no BitLocker) > software BitLocker

-When using the software-based BitLocker encryption, the processor keeps encrypting and decrypting data on the SSD during write and read processes, affecting SSD performance.
-In contrast, OPAL hardware encryption allows most SSDs to handle encryption and decryption processes directly, thereby causing a smaller impact.
+When using the software-Unlike BitLocker encryption, which requires the processor to constantly encrypt and decrypt data on the SSD, OPAL hardware encryption allows most SSDs to handle these processes directly, resulting in less impact on performance.

 Notice:

-BitLocker Drive Encryption is available on Windows 11 and 10 Pro, Enterprise, and Education editions.
-Windows 11 and Windows 10 Home are not supported.
+BitLocker Drive Encryption is available on Windows 11 and 10 Pro, Enterprise, and Education editions, but not on Windows 11 and 10 Home editions.

 📖Read Also: Guide on Benchmarking SSD Performance and Improve PC's Speed